 If this is not the case, a frozen AC may be due to a low level of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to completely move the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - Check other areas of your air conditioner through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are cleared off.

 - San Antonio has most experienced HVAC technicians at Aramendia Plumbing, Heating and Air, call now and set up your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC professionals.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make an expert diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to remedy the problem.
-Call Aramendia Plumbing, Heating and Air at 210-404-4233 today or go online to make your air conditioner service appointment now.
+Call Aramendia Plumbing at 210-404-4233 today or go online to make your air conditioner service appointment now.